-Business Day for the Tokyo Game Show 2018 was very big.
-As I’ve written in previous articles, I play computer games, but mainly of the PC type.
-I owned an Xbox many, many years ago, but not a PlayStation or Nintendo.
+Business Day for the Tokyo Game Show 2018 was huge.
+As I’ve written in previous articles, I play computer games of the PC type.
+I owned an Xbox many years ago, but not a PlayStation or Nintendo.
 Console games are right out of my league.
-I’ve been meaning to pick one up to learn more about them, but my budget doesn’t stretch that far!
-Still, I attended the biggest computer game events in Tokyo and spent a lot of time walking around, taking pictures of models and displays.
-I did watch a few people play games and a couple of stage events.
-I had a great day there.
+Still, I attended it and spent a lot of time walking around, taking pictures of models and displays.
+And I watched a few people play games and a couple of stage events.
+It was a great day.

-Two of the PC games I really enjoyed looking at were both played on Hewlett Packard Omen machines.
-The first game was Dead or Alive 6, and the other was Forza Horizon 4.
-They both looked amazing!
-Really, really good.
-I wanted to try them, but as always with games like that the lines were quite long and I didn’t have the time to wait as the lines were long.
+Two PC games I enjoyed looking at were on Hewlett Packard Omen machines.
+The first was Dead or Alive 6, and the other was Forza Horizon 4.
+They looked amazing!
+I wanted to try them, but I didn’t have time to wait as the lines were long.

-Something I absolutely loved was a display put up by Nihon Kogakuin (日本工学院).
-It’s a technical school and the students put together some virtual reality games, one of which I played!
-It was called Gray.
-It was a horror-survival game and you walked around an abandoned medical facility.
-Unfortunately you were only armed with a flashlight and that meant if you ran into any undead creatures that inhabited the game, you ended up as their meal, unfortunately.
-I thought it was a brilliant effort by the students and I enjoyed my short turn at it immensely.
+Something I loved was a display put up by a vocational school, Nihon Kogakuin (日本工学院).
+The students put together some virtual reality games, one of which I played!
+The name of it was Gray.
+It was a horror-survival game situated in an abandoned medical facility.
+Unfortunately, you had only a flashlight.
+And that meant if you ran into any undead in the game, you ended up as their meal, unfortunately.
+I thought it was brilliant and enjoyed my short turn.

-One thing I noticed this year was that there seemed to be a lot of the old school 2D side-scrolling games.
-Some of them, including Dragon Marked for Death for the Nintendo system looked really fun.
+I noticed this year that there seemed to be a lot of the old-school 2D side-scrolling games.
+Some of them, including Dragon Marked for Death for the Nintendo system, looked fun.
 There were quite a few other games of the type there, very noticeable and pulling good crowds.

 The only thing that disappointed me this year was World of Tanks/Wargaming.net.
 They weren’t there!
 At least I didn’t see them.
-Hopefully they will return in 2019.
+Hopefully, they will return one day.